Jay and Silent Bob Reboot: Casting

 Mewes and Smith were attached to star as early as the film's announcement.

 Comic book writer Stan Lee was initially cast as himself in the film in July 2017, but due to his death on November 12, 2018, was instead given a tribute within the film at Brodie Bruce's comics shop while additionally appearing in the mid-credits through archival footage.
 The film was also dedicated to his memory.
 The film's original third act was to revolve around Lee, with an extended performance from him as a main character; however, given principal photography on the film did not commence until three months after Lee's death, the entire third act of the script was rewritten and was based on an unused draft from Mallrats 2.

 Ben Affleck was initially not involved in the film.
-When Affleck was asked in an interview if he got the call for Reboot, he said that "Your guess is as good as mine."
-After hearing about that interview, Smith reached out to Affleck and wrote in a scene for Affleck's character Holden McNeil from his 1997 film Chasing Amy.
+When Affleck was asked in an interview if he got the call for Reboot, he said that "Your guess is as good as mine." and voiced his preference about potentially reprising the role of Holden from the film Chasing Amy rather than Shannon from the film Mallrats if he were to appear in the new film.
+After hearing about that interview, Smith reached out to Affleck and wrote in a scene for Affleck's character Holden McNeil.